eliavw/cookiecutter-datascience/{{cookiecutter.project_name}}/docs/how-to-deploy.md

 > {{cookiecutter.short_description}}, cf. https://{{cookiecutter.github_username}}.github.io/{{cookiecutter.project_name}}

 N.B.
-You need to do this manually!
+This cannot be automated, you must do this manually.
+In fact, if you are reading this: do it **now**.

 ### Docker